German town backs Merkel's CDU, rejects AfD in vote for mayor

-GOERLITZ, Germany (Reuters) - Chancellor Angela Merkel’s conservatives on Sunday won a run-off vote for mayor in a small town in the east of the country, beating the far-right Alternative for Germany party.
+GOERLITZ, Germany (Reuters) - Chancellor Angela Merkel’s conservatives on Sunday won a run-off vote for mayor in a small town in the east of the country, beating the far-right, anti-immigration Alternative for Germany party.

 The victory of Christian Democrat (CDU) Octavian Ursu in Goerlitz is gives some respite to Merkel, whose national coalition with the center-left Social Democrats (SPD) was shaken by heavy losses in European Parliament elections in May.